nilsonbarcelos/daily-bible-verse/README.md

 The main purpose of this project is to send a random Bible verse to an registered e-mail.

-The project uses the concept taught on the course "Tarefas em Background Utilizando Node.js e Redis" from DIO (dio.me) with bull and bull board library for queues and nodemailer library for email process.
+The project uses the concept taught on the course "Tarefas em Background Utilizando Node.js e Redis" from DIO (https://www.dio.me/en) with bull and bull board library for queues and nodemailer library for email process.

 ## Getting Started